Mesi21/Jest_practice/README.md

 # Jest Practice

-It is a practice repo for jest testing lib in javascript.
+It is a practice repo for jest testing lib in JavaScript.
 And it is based on [odin's project](https://www.theodinproject.com/courses/javascript/lessons/testing-practice).

 ## Tech Used
     - Javascript